Elementary Education

 • Prancer presents pumpkin pies and presents.

-• Chilly children cheer and chant.
+• Chilly children cheer and chant on chilly nights.

 • Tiny Tim trims the tallest tree with tons of terrific tinsel.